jpegleg/k3s-dragon-eggs/README.md

 anisble-playbook -u root -i hosts.ini fire-bottles.yml

 # Do any wazuh agent registration here before water-bottles.yml and after fire-bottles.yml.
+# I do have firewall rules that allow wazuh and syslog, so it could be done later, but makes sense here.
 anisble-playbook -u root -i hosts.ini water-bottles.yml

 # The sharpen-claws.yml needs to be applied after the calico pods are all up and ready to go.